Andr\'e-Quillen cohomology of algebras over an operad: Is André-Quillen cohomology an Ext-functor ?

 Moreover, the differential on Hom$_{g\mathcal{M}od_{\K}}(\Poa(A),\, M)$ is the same in both cases since the higher products $\Poa(k)\otimes_{\So_k} A^{\otimes k} \rightarrow A$ for $k\geq 3$ are $0$. $\cqfd$ \end{pf}

-We observe that, in some cases (commutative algebras, Perm algebras, Poisson algebras), the André-Quillen cohomology of a $\Po$-algebra cannot always be written as an Ext-functor over the enveloping algebra $A\otimes^{\Po}\K$.
-However, as stated by the following theorem, it can always be written as an Ext-functor over the enveloping algebra $A\otimes^{\Po_{\infty}}\K$.
+We showed that, for commutative algebras and Perm algebras, the André-Quillen cohomology of a $\Po$-algebra cannot always be written as an Ext-functor over the enveloping algebra $A\otimes^{\Po}\K$.
+However, by the following theorem, it can always be written as an Ext-functor over the enveloping algebra $A\otimes^{\Po_{\infty}}\K$.

 \begin{thm} Let $\Po$ be a Koszul operad, let $A$ be a $\Po$-algebra and let $M$ be an $A$-module over the operad $\Po$.
 We have

 \end{thm}

 \begin{pf} We make use of Theorem \ref{exthomotopy} and Proposition \ref{homotopyounon}. $\cqfd$ \end{pf}